 You’ve got to spend money to make money — or so says every professed marketing guru out there.

-This advice isn’t inherently wrong, but more marketing doesn't always mean better results.
-Profitable strategies are about more than the number of eyeballs you reach — or even what revenue you get from an individual campaign.
+This advice isn’t inherently wrong, but more marketing spend doesn't always mean better results.
+Profitable strategies are about more than the number of eyeballs you reach — or even what revenue you generate from an individual campaign.

-Better marketing means figuring out what processes and techniques net you sustainable growth.
+Better marketing means figuring out what processes and techniques drive sustainable growth for your ecommerce business.

 Or a promotion’s total value may grow outside of its campaign context.
 If you aren’t tracking trickle-down effects like repeat purchases, you miss opportunities to scale up what’s working well.